Books

 Felix Ó Murchadha

-Professor of Philosophy at the National University of Ireland, Galway, Ireland, and President of the Irish Philosophical Society.
+Professor of Philosophy at the University of Galway, Ireland, and President of the Irish Philosophical Society.
 I specialize in Phenomenology and themes of Religion, Time, Violence and the Self.
 A former Fulbright Scholar, my PhD is from Wuppertal, Germany.

 FELIX Ó MURCHADHA

-Copyright © 2022 Felix Ó Murchadha | Privacy Policy | Accessibility
+Copyright © 2025 Felix Ó Murchadha | Privacy Policy | Accessibility